zeus-fyi/zeus/apps/docusaurus/zeusfyi/docs/zK8s/intro.md

 ### What's the difference between zK8s apps and regular Kubernetes workloads?

 None, they're completely equivalent.
 We just call them zK8s apps since we also build hierarchical rules on top of them.
-We also let you code them with Go code as an alternative to messy templated Helm charts in YAML, that everyone is afraid to touch, and for good reason.
+We also let you code and unit test them with strongly typed Go code as an alternative to messy templated Helm charts in YAML, that everyone is afraid to touch, and for good reason.

 ### On-Demand Pricing vs.Reserved Pricing vs. Spot